Usage¶

 Print sequence and/or library structure as ascii, png, or html.

-seqspec print [-h] [-o OUT] [-f FORMAT] yamlfrom seqspec.seqspec_print import run_seqspec_print
+seqspec print [-h] [-o OUT] [-f FORMAT] yamlfrom seqspec.seqspec_print import seqspec_print

 -f FORMATis the format of the printed file.
-Can be one of:library-ascii: prints an ascii tree of the library_specseqspec-html: prints an html of both the library_spec and sequence_spec (TODO this is incomplete)seqspec-png: prints a png summary of modality structuresseqspec-ascii: prints an ascii representation of both the library_spec and sequence_spec
+Can be one of:library-ascii: prints an ascii tree of the library_specseqspec-html: prints a self-contained interactive HTML view of the library structure, reads, and metadataseqspec-png: prints a png summary of modality structuresseqspec-ascii: prints an ascii representation of both the library_spec and sequence_spec

 Examples¶